Oysters are being farmed at several sites in Frenchman Bay.

 Oysters are grown throughout a large portion of the Maine coast, although downeast of Frenchman Bay the water is generally thought to be too cold for good growing conditions.

-There are several oyster aquaculture leases in Frenchman Bay, listed on the page of leases.
+There are several oyster aquaculture leases and LPAs in Frenchman Bay, listed on the page of aquaculture sites.
 There are currently two commercial operations with standard leases and two additional standard leases pending.

 Taunton Bay Oysters.
 Michael Briggs has had the longest oyster aquaculture operation in Frenchman Bay.
 In 2019 he held a to expand his lease in Taunton Bay by adding a bottom lease permit that would allow him to harvest oysters over winter.